wenyiwy99/SDSP/README.md

 # SDSP
-An official source code for paper Measure Domain's Gap: A Similar Domain Selection Principle for Multi-Domain Recommendation
+An official source code for paper Measure Domain's Gap: A Similar Domain Selection Principle for Multi-Domain Recommendation, accepted by KDD 2025.
+Any communications or issues are welcomed.
+Please contact wenyiwy2022@163.com.

 ## Environment
 * python